nishp763/Robotics/Project5/README.md

 </p>

 ### Overview
 In this project you will simulate a full home service robot capable of navigating to pick up and deliver virtual objects.
+Your home service robot shall do the following:
+- Initially show the marker at the pickup zone
+- Robot then travels to the pickup zone
+- Hide the marker once your robot reaches the pickup zone
+- Wait 5 seconds to simulate a pickup
+- Robot then travels to the dropoff zone
+- Show the marker at the drop off zone once your robot reaches it

 ### Project Instructions
 To program your home service robot, you will need to interface it with different ROS packages.
 Some of these packages are official ROS packages which offer great tools and others are packages that you’ll create.
 The goal of this section is to prepare and build your `catkin workspace`.